MTraveller/cotal-drf/README.md

          7. Do: `git push -u origin main` "Press Enter"
          8. Wait until files are uploaded, usually takes a couple seconds.
          9. Now this project is in your created repo.
-            -  to push to GitHub you must use this command else to use git push.
+            -  to push to GitHub you must use the command from step 7
+            -  to push using only git push:
                -  Do: `git branch --set-upstream-to=origin/main main` "Press Enter"

       <br>
    1. Development: